 Mindfulness is a method of mental training - it's not religious and it's not Buddhism.
-Meditation practices and techniques can take as little as a few minutes but patience and persistence are needed for lasting effect.
-It is helpful to sit upright when you meditate but you can bring mindful awareness to everything you do, including movement, eating and to most aspects of your life.
+Meditation practices and techniques can last for just a few minutes, but patience and persistence are needed for lasting effect.

 Mindfulness is about seeing the world with greater clarity.
 When we use the word ‘acceptance’, we don't simply mean accepting the unacceptable or resigning ourselves to situations we do not like.
-However, what we resist tends to persist.
-When we bring self-compassion and greater awareness to a difficult or unpleasant situation, we can take wiser, more considered actions towards finding the best path forward.
+What we resist tends to persist.
+When we bring self-compassion and greater awareness to a difficult situation, we can make wiser, more considered decisions.

-The myths around mindfulness are dissolving as more and more people discover its many benefits - increased concentration, better sleep, reduced anxiety and a greater appreciation for life.
+Luckily, the myths around mindfulness are starting to fade.
+More and more people are discovering its many benefits - increased concentration, better sleep, reduced anxiety and a greater appreciation for life.

 Mindfulness is not a cure for everything but for many people it is a major step towards good mental health and wellbeing.